 The under-12 to under-18 age groups play on a full-field for points in Canberra-wide competitions.
-There are Premier League teams for boys at Under 12, Under 14, Under 16 and Under 18 levels.
-Other teams are split into divisions of from 6 to 14 teams.
-Players are graded into Premier League, Division 1 and 2 teams.
+Age groups are split into divisions of from 6 to 14 teams.
+Players are graded into Division 1 and 2 teams.
 Other players play in Division 3 teams that, if there is more than one in an age group, are formed with a view to keeping friendship groups intact and having all Division 3 teams of similar ability.
-If the number of teams entered in an age group requires several third divisions, colours distinguish those divisions (blue, yellow, etc.), and teams are allocated to them randomly.
-This occasionally also occurs with Division 2 in an age group.

 The under-10 and under-11 age groups play 9 v 9 on reduced size pitches with smaller goals.
 Most draws are inter-club among Southside clubs, but some are Canberra-wide.
 The competitive element continues to be deemphasized in that no competition tables are kept, and colours rather than numbers distinguish divisions.
 Some grading occurs in an effort to have stronger players play together as a precursor to full grading in under-12s, and these 'Division Red' teams play each other to guard against onfield mismatches.
 Otherwise, similar principles to those used in forming younger teams guide team formation.
-The Club believes the loose grading outlined to be beneficial to the development of both more able and less skilled players.
-The former learn to play with peers of similar ability, rather than dominating, and perhaps hogging the ball, in teams with wider ability spreads.
-The latter, in teams without one or two 'stars', can expect more touches of the ball to help them to improve their own skills.
+The Club believes this is beneficial to the development of both more able and less skilled players.
+The former play with peers of similar ability, rather than dominating; the latter can expect more touches of the ball to help them enjoy the game more and improve their own skills.